Appendix A

 armor: Armor is a form of equipment that protects your body from harm.
 There are two kinds of armor: body armor, which you wear on your body, and shields, which you wield in a hand.
 For details, see Armor.

 astral beacon: An area with an astral beacon is easier to teleport to using long-distance teleportation abilities.
-For details, see ?? .
+For details, see Astral Beacons.

-attack result: An attack result is the total you get on an attack roll, after taking to account any bonuses or penalties that apply to the roll.
+attack result: An attack result is the total you get on an attack roll, after taking into account any bonuses or penalties that apply to the roll.

-attack roll: A roll required to succeed with an attack.
-To make an attack roll, roll 1d10 + your accuracy with the attack.
-If the result of the attack roll equals or exceeds the target’s defense, the attack succeeds.
-Some attacks, especially magical attacks, have effects even if the attack roll fails.
+attack roll: To make an attack roll, roll 1d10 + your accuracy with the attack.
+If the result equals or exceeds the target’s defense, the attack succeeds.
+Some attacks, especially damaging area abilities, have effects even on a failed roll.
 For details, see Attack Rolls.

 attended: An attended item is an item currently being held or carried by a creature.
 Some abilities can only affect unattended items.

-attribute: A core representation of a character’s capacity in a wide range of areas.
+attribute: An attribute represents a character’s capacity in a wide range of areas.
 There are six attributes: Strength, Dexterity, Constitution, Intelligence, Perception, and Willpower.

 attune: Some abilities last as long as you attune to them.
-Attuning to an ability costs an attunement point that you cannot recover as long as you maintain your attunement to that ability.
-For details, see Attunement.
+Attuning to an ability costs an attunement point that you cannot recover as long as you maintain that attunement.
+For details, see Attuned Abilities.

 attuned: If you are attuned to an ability, you have invested an attunement point in it to maintain its effect.
-For details, see Attunement.
+For details, see Attuned Abilities.

 barding: Armor designed for non-humanoid creatures is called barding.
 The Armor defense bonus provided by barding is 2 lower than normal.
 For details, see Barding.